Inguinal hernia repair

 Types of Treatment and Mechanisms

-Open hernia repair (Open Hernia Repair) involves making an incision in the groin area to directly suture or remove the hernial sac, often reinforced with a synthetic mesh to strengthen the abdominal wall.
-This method is suitable for unilateral or recurrent hernias, with a surgical duration of approximately 1 to 2 hours.
-Laparoscopic surgery (Laparoscopic Surgery) involves inserting 3 to 4 small incisions to introduce a camera and instruments, allowing visualization-guided tissue repair.
-This approach results in smaller scars and faster recovery but requires the patient to tolerate general anesthesia.
+Open hernia repair involves making an incision in the groin area to directly suture or remove the hernia sac, often reinforced with a synthetic mesh to strengthen the abdominal wall.
+This approach is suitable for unilateral or recurrent hernias, with a typical duration of 1 to 2 hours.
+Laparoscopic surgery involves inserting 3 to 4 small incisions to introduce a camera and surgical instruments under video guidance, resulting in smaller scars and faster recovery, but requires general anesthesia and patient suitability.

-The use of mesh is a key technique, with materials such as polyester or polytetrafluoroethylene providing permanent reinforcement to weak areas of the abdominal wall, thereby reducing the risk of recurrence.
-The mechanism involves reconstructing the anatomical structure to prevent the intestine or fat tissue from protruding again, while also reducing postoperative pain and tissue adhesions.
+The use of mesh is a critical technique, with materials such as polyester or polytetrafluoroethylene providing permanent reinforcement to weak abdominal walls and reducing recurrence rates.
+The mechanism involves reconstructing the anatomical structure to prevent the intestine or fat tissue from protruding again, thereby reducing postoperative pain and tissue adhesions.

 Indications

-This procedure is primarily indicated for all diagnosed inguinal hernia patients, including those with intermittent or persistent swelling, or pain that worsens when standing or straining.
+This procedure is mainly indicated for all diagnosed inguinal hernia patients, including those with intermittent or persistent swelling, and pain that worsens when standing or straining.
 Emergency cases such as hernia strangulation or bowel obstruction require immediate surgery to prevent tissue necrosis.
-Congenital hernias in children over 1 year old that do not resolve spontaneously or that recur and cause complications also require surgical intervention.
+Congenital hernias in children over 1 year old that do not resolve spontaneously or that recur and cause complications also necessitate surgical intervention.

-The surgery is also suitable for patients who do not respond to conservative treatments, such as those who cannot control symptoms with a hernia belt, or for workers engaged in strenuous activities requiring long-term abdominal support.
+The surgery is also suitable for patients who do not respond to conservative treatments, such as those unable to control symptoms with hernia belts, or workers engaged in heavy physical labor requiring long-term abdominal support.
 Recurrent or bilateral hernias are also best treated with surgery as the definitive solution.

 Usage and Dosage

-The procedure is usually performed under general anesthesia, with hospitalization duration varying by surgical type: day surgeries may allow discharge on the same day, while complex cases may require 2-3 days of hospitalization.
-Preoperative assessments include blood tests, cardiopulmonary evaluation, and anesthesia consultation.
-Female patients should confirm pregnancy status.
-Immediately after surgery, a pressure dressing is applied to protect the wound, and pain medications and activity restrictions are prescribed according to the physician’s instructions.
+The procedure is usually performed under general anesthesia, with hospitalization duration varying by the type of surgery: day surgery patients may be discharged the same day, while complex cases may require 2-3 days of hospitalization.
+Preoperative assessments include blood tests, cardiopulmonary evaluation, and anesthesia assessment; women should confirm pregnancy status.
+Immediately after surgery, a pressure dressing is applied to protect the wound, and pain medications and activity restrictions are prescribed as per medical advice.

-The choice of mesh depends on the patient’s age and hernia type; adults typically receive permanent meshes, while children may use absorbable materials.
-The surgery duration is approximately 1 to 2 hours, potentially extending to 3 hours in complex cases.
-Recovery generally takes 2 to 4 weeks, during which lifting heavy objects and strenuous activities should be avoided.
+The choice of mesh depends on the patient's age and hernia type; adults typically receive permanent mesh, while children may use absorbable materials.
+The operation lasts approximately 1 to 2 hours, but complex cases may extend to 3 hours.
+Recovery typically takes 2 to 4 weeks, during which lifting heavy objects and strenuous activities should be avoided.

 Benefits and Advantages